stevekochscience/sqlschool/_posts/2014-01-03-select-from.markdown

            west
       FROM tutorial.us_housing_units

-To see the results yourself, copy and paste this query into a Query Builder and click run!
+To see the results yourself, copy and paste this query into a Query Editor and click run!
 If you ran the previous query, or if you already have text in Mode's query window, you'll need to paste over or delete the query that was there previously.
 If you simply copy and paste this query below the previous one, you'll get an error &mdash; you can only run one `SELECT` statement at a time.

 <!--image "do this, not this"-->